Hot-Dogtor-Studios/SamplingProKit/README.txt

 ## Using the instrument

-RETROSHIMMER is an instrument I've created sampling a great sounding preset from a Korg microKorg.
+RETROSHIMMER is an synth I've created sampling multiple analog synths.
 This instrument has two groups of samples, one with the dry sound and the other with a Shimmer Reverb effect from a Fractal Audio FM3.
 The SHIMMER knob is a mix blend between this two groups of samples.
 This knob is mapped to the Modulation Wheel of the keyboards (MIDI CC 1).